mnthnx64/colorimg-denoise-PixelRL/README.md

 Class project for EEE 598 (Reninforcement Learning in Robotics)

 - Action sets are written in State.py
-- FCN needs to be extended to accept 3 channeled images
+- FCN extended to accept color images
-- bilateral filter has some issues with colored images (probably dimensionality and dtype)
+- Website to test code: [link](https://mnthnx64.github.io/image-transceiver/)

 # Requirements and Dependencies
-- pytorch
 - python 3.5+
+- python dependencies are in requirements.txt